top of page

 beneath the arches of Aligarh,

-in the halls of Santiniketan,
+in the halls of Shanti Niketan,

 under the trees of Sabarmati,

-at the steps of Banaras,
+upon the steps of Banaras,

-in the lanes of Chandni Chowk,
+through the lanes of Chandni Chowk,

 by the well of Jallianwala Bagh⁶,

-in the verandas of Bombay…
+on the verandas of Bombay…

 Across the Vindhyas’ rebel ridges,

-by the eastern seas of Jagannath,
+along the eastern seas of Jagannath,

 through the tea gardens of Assam,